 tldr; I was integrating Oracle’s mobile push SDK and was stuck for 2 months.
 Turned out they have an embarassing bug involving an underscore!
 Oracle’s Responsys/PushIO proved right – enterprise product sucks.

-This post is my rant on how bad an enterprise product from Oracle is.
+This post is my rant on how bad Oracle’s product is.

 The ridiculous bug

 I spent 2 months to figure out why our iOS app did not display rich message pushed from Oracle’s platform.
 It boils down to an UNDERSCORE.

 _, generated in their API key is the reason why our app didn’t work.

 The bug is that your API key was generated with an underscore “_” and that is an invalid character for how the API key is used downstream.